jaydeesimon/pod-jaydeesimon-jsoup/README.md

 This pod exposes just one var.

 * `pod.jaydeesimon.jsoup/select`.
-Given some HTML and a CSS query, calls JSoup's `select` which returns `org.jsoup.nodes.Element` objects which are then converted into Clojure maps.
+Given some HTML and a CSS query, calls jsoup's `select` which returns `org.jsoup.nodes.Element` objects which are then converted into Clojure maps.

 ## Credits

 * This project is based off of and heavily inspired by [pod-babashka-hsqldb](https://github.com/babashka/pod-babashka-hsqldb).
 I would have no idea what I'm doing otherwise.

-* Thanks to @borkdude and babashka's contributors!
+* Thanks to @borkdude and babashka's contributors

+* Jsoup for doing the heavy lifting